pieterjandesmedt/vite-et-reves/content/captains-log/2020-08-15-jennys-farm.md

 {{< image src="IMG_9388_2.JPG" alt="Breathtaking vista" ratio="3x2" >}}

 We walked back and arrived at the house just about when the buses were getting ready to leave.
-We're so used to taking our time for everything we do alone, that everything we do in group seems too short.
+We're so used to taking our time for everything we do alone, that everything we do in group seems too fast.